 Use Correct Account Codes

-Charging of expenditures to the correct account code is one of the best ways to help in ensure compliance with award conditions.
+Charging of expenditures to the correct account code is one of the best ways to ensure compliance with award conditions.
 UVMs account codes are available with descriptions at:

 - Click the accordion, Chatfield Value List, then Account (Excel).
 An excel spreadsheet appears and under the Expense Tab you will find account codes and a description for use.

 Salary Commitments and Effort Reporting